 Linen - natural, breathable material, does not wear or pill.
 The correct washing temperature must be observed to avoid shrinkage.
 Linen garments may also be ironed wet.

 Wool - It is recommended to hand wash wool products in cool water or a special washing machine setting.
 Do not wring out, excess water can only be gently squeezed out.
 It is recommended to dry spread out.
 Can be ironed damp.

-Cashmere - like wool, best washed by hand in cool water and allowed to dry naturally.
+wool, best washed by hand in cool water and allowed to dry naturally.
 Very soft, pleasant, retains warmth for a long time.